simon-ritchie/apysc/docstring_markdowns/apysc/_geom/path_vertical.md

 ### `__ne__` method docstring

-Not equal comparison method.<hr>
+The other value to compare.<hr>

 **[Parameters]**

 - `other`: Any
-  - The other value to compare.
+  - Other value to compare.

 <hr>